chriscerk/comchriscerk-client/README.md

 Run `npm run build-all` to build the client and server functions.
 The build artifacts will be stored within the `functions/dist/` and `functions/dist-server` directory.

+## Deploy

+Run `npm run deploy` to remove the index from dist (so functions will serve the site) and deploy to firebase.

 ## Versioning

 [Semantic Versioning](semver.org/)